 Making donations to charitable organizations – particularly at year-end – is an annual tradition for many Americans.
 Some consider it an essential part of the holiday season; to give back.

-Consider, for example, Jim, who is 73 and donates $5,000 to his local homeless shelter every December when the organization runs a donor-backed gift matching program.
-Jim typically writes a check from his bank account for the donation, but by instead sending the money as a check distribution from his IRA made payable directly to the homeless shelter, he’s able to utilize money that otherwise would have been 100% taxable to make a 100% tax free donation!
+Consider, for example, 73-year-old Jim who donates $5,000 to his local homeless shelter every December.
+The organization runs a donor-backed gift-matching program every December.
+Jim typically writes a check from his bank account for the donation.
+Instead, by sending the money as a check distribution from his IRA payable directly to the homeless shelter, Jim made a 100% tax-free donation.
+This money would’ve otherwise been 100% taxable.
+You can see how using this strategy consecutively, can result in great tax savings for Jim.
+In addition, this strategy can potentially give him even additional flexibility to give more as a result.

 This gifting strategy is even more important now that nearly 90% of Americans take the standard deduction on their taxes and therefore don’t receive any tax deduction for their giving.